Accenture/EcoSonar/README.md

 - MongoDB database
 - Private network: protects the data stored in the database and makes it only accessible to the specified services.
 - Subnet associated with the private network: connection between the database and the API
-- Password Manager: store the password to access the database from the API and credentials used to audits pages requiring authentication
+- Password Manager: store the password to access the database from the API

 <a name="installation"></a>